SORMAS-Foundation/SORMAS-Project/README.md

 2. Create a PostgreSQL database named "sormas_db" (password: "sormas_db") with user "sormas_user" (password: "sormas_db") as its owner, and run the SQL scripts contained in "/sormas-base/sql/sormas_schema.sql"
 3. Get the latest SORMAS build from github: https://github.com/hzi-braunschweig/SORMAS-Open/releases/ (deploy.zip and app-debug.apk)
 4. Open "deploy/glassfish-config.bat" (or glassfish-config.sh on linux) in a text editor and change GLASSFISH_HOME to the location of the Glassfish folder inside your payara installation
-5. Set up a payara domain called "sormas" by executing "glassfish-config.bat" from the command line
+5. Set up a payara domain called "sormas" by executing <code>glassfish-config.bat</code> from the command line

 Updating the SORMAS domain
 --------